vfmd/vfmd-spec/doc/specification.md

      2. The _node type_ of the node is set as _link node_
      3. The _linked content start position_ of the node is set to ( [current-position] + 1 )

+ 2. Set [consumed-character-count] to 1

-If the character at the [current-position] is a `]` character, it might indicate the start of a _closing link tag_, as described below:
+If the character at the [current-position] is a `]` character, it might be the start of a _closing link tag_.
+In this case, the following is
+done:

  1. If the [topmost node of type] _link node_ is not _null_, and the if the [remaining-character-sequence] matches any of the following